CHAPTER 15 – III

 At the door, standing fore, looking more abhorrent than you remember from before

-Reflected in your eye is the instrument of your doom
+Reflected in your eyes is the instrument of your demise

 Assumed it would come with a boom, not a whimper, and not so soon

 Too strong and too fierce, you never had a chance

 The rematch against a demon, your demons, give in to reason

 But lacking the will to kill, no blood in the heart, can’t convalesce – acquiesce

 The Other fully committed, which you were incapable

 To the Other you submitted, a result inescapable